4strid/mouse-control.autohotkey/README.md

 `Home` or `Win Alt n` enters Normal mode
 `Insert` or `Win Alt i` enters Insert mode

-You can also switch between modes use either `Win Alt Enter` or `Win Alt Space`

 ### Normal mode

 - `hjkl` move the mouse